AndreaCrotti/meta-programming-talk/meta.rst

 .. this is the first silly example of a function in Lisp, first we define
 .. a factorial function and then we evaluate it.

 ..
-TODO: go in the terminal and show this happening live as well
-.. also nothing that the same call to factorial 1000 in Python
-.. would easily blow up the stack trace.
+Go in the terminal and show this happening live as well also nothing that the same call to factorial 1000 in Python would easily blow up the stack trace.

 .. code:: cl